Communicating Lily’s Pain

 The ‘Communicating Lily’s Pain’ animation and downloadable resources were funded by WellChild and developed by Professor Bernie Carter and Rob Young from Edge Hill University, with help from members of the WellChild Family Tree who have children with cognitive impairment and complex health needs.
 The families contributed their knowledge and experience to ensure the resource helps both parents and health professionals to work together to understand the communication challenges that can occur.

-Read about the research in more detail, its results, and the impact of the project in a publicly available paper here >>
+You can read more about the research undertaken while producing Lily’s pain, the results, and the impact of the project here

 This resource has been endorsed by the Royal College of Nursing.